ismaeldivita/change-tracker-plugin/README.md

 }
 ```

 - `tasks`: List of tasks the plugin will need to create.
+- `branch`: Name of the branch that should compare to the current one to extract the diff.
 - `whitelist` (optional): List of modules that should **always** run.
 - `blacklist` (optional): List of modules that should **never** run.
 - `reevaluate` (optional): List of modules that will trigger the task for all modules
-- `branch`: Name of the branch that should compare to the current one to extract the diff.
+- `remote` (optional): Name of the remote repository.

 ## Usage
 <img align="right" hspace="15" width="270" src="./assets/tasks.png"/>